Skip to main content

 Once converted to the Cloud Editor, some DC macros may no longer be editable or may lose functionality, so make sure to preview your pages first.

 Some macros may break, lose formatting, or become uneditable.
-Please check our documentation on the Legacy Editor vs Cloud Editor for more info.
+Please check our documentation on using Mosaic macros in the cloud editor for more info.

 Some migration can be done with Atlassian’s CCMA, but manual steps are often required for complex macros.
 Mosaic DC comes with a built-in usage report to help you identify pages containing our macros and detailed instructions on migration steps.
 Some scripts and tools are available for assisting with bulk macro updates, but not all scenarios are fully automated yet.